Asendia Partners With Hubbed, Introducing Innovative Out-Of-Home And Returns Cross-Border Solutions To Chinese E-Commerce Companies

-HONG KONG, Sept.
-22, 2024 (GLOBE NEWSWIRE) -- Asendia , a leading global provider of international e-commerce and parcel delivery services, is proud to announce that its Hong Kong subsidiary has been appointed as the exclusive sales agency for Hubbed in China.
+(MENAFN- GlobeNewsWire - Nasdaq) HONG KONG, Sept.
+23, 2024 (GLOBE NEWSWIRE) -- Asendia , a leading global provider of international e-commerce and parcel delivery services, is proud to announce that its Hong Kong subsidiary has been appointed as the exclusive sales agency for Hubbed in China.
 This strategic partnership aims to offer Chinese e-tailers, marketplaces, and 3PL providers alternative delivery options such as out-of-home (PUDO) and returns for their customers in Australia, enhancing customer experience and supporting the global expansion of Chinese e-commerce companies.

 Empowering Chinese E-Commerce with Enhanced Cross-Border Solutions